And if that sparkle comes in the shape of a chicken or two, so much the better!

 I loved it so much that, although it can't be bought in Europe, I contacted the company direct and asked them to send me one by special delivery.
 It wasn't cheap, but it was so worth it!

 If you're in the US, you don't have to go to those lengths.
-Just click here to buy.
+Click the button to buy direct from the manufacturer, MacKenzie-Childs, now!

 The second favourite of my chicken-themed tree ornaments.